antoniocasero/Arrows/README.md

 ## Usage

-Just need to set `ArrowView` in the class you want to be painted with the arrow indicator in IB
+Just need to set `ArrowView` in the class you want to be painted with the arrow indicator in IB.
+Or directly instantiate the class `ArrowView` in code.
+It is based on UIBezierPath, so the dimensions are defined by the view frame, don't worry about the resolution it will look perfect.

 In your ViewController, you can change the state of the arrow using `update` function